alchem1ster/AddOns-Update-Tool/README.md

 `    .\AddOnsUpdateTool.exe -v github -w ..\wow\Wow.exe -c .\config.json -s --verbose`
 or the next one if you put `AddOnsUpdateTool.exe` and Config file in the game folder:
 `    .\AddOnsUpdateTool.exe -v github -w -c -s --verbose`
-or even just start `AddOnsUpdateTool.exe` inside game folder
+or even just start `AddOnsUpdateTool.exe` inside game folder (but in this case the game will not start after update, 'cause not provided `-s` argument)
 6. If you want, you can create a shortcut to start with the necessary arguments and place it on the desktop or start menu

 ### Launching from SOURCE code